rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the source chosen as the title page substitute (see [1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1)).

-Hereafter in these rules, “title page” means “title page or title page substitute.”
+Hereafter in these instructions, “title page” means “title page or title page substitute.”

 ### 0.1.35 More than one preferred source of information